mbeanii/Wackronyms/README.md

-Wackronyms is a party-style word game for up 3-6 players.
+Wackronyms is a party-style word game for 3-6 players.

 To run:
 1) Activate the virtual environment venv